-On October 7, 2020, the Southern Ohio Port Authority ("SOPA") issued certain revenue bonds ("Revenue Bonds") pursuant to an Indenture of Trust dated as of October 1, 2020 (as amended, restated, supplemented or otherwise modified from time to time, the "Indenture"), between SOPA and UMB Bank, N.A., as Trustee ("Trustee"), and loaned the proceeds from their sale to PureCycle: Ohio LLC ("PCO"), an Ohio limited liability company and indirect wholly-owned subsidiary of PCT, pursuant to a Loan Agreement dated as of October 1, 2020, between SOPA and PCO (as amended, restated, supplemented or otherwise modified from time to time, the "Loan Agreement"), to be used to (i) acquire, construct and equip the Ironton Facility (referred to within the Loan Agreement as the "Ohio Phase II Facility" and, together with the FEU (referred to within the Loan Agreement as the "Ohio Phase II Facility" and, together with the FEU (referred to within the Loan Agreement as the "Ohio Phase I Facility"), the "Project"); (ii) fund a debt service reserve fund for the Series 2020A Bonds; (iii) finance capitalized interest; and (iv) pay the costs of issuing the Revenue Bonds.
-The Revenue Bonds were offered in three series, including (i) Exempt Facility Revenue Bonds (PureCycle Project), Tax-Exempt Series 2020B ("Series 2020B Bonds"); and (iii) Subordinated Exempt Facility Revenue Bonds (PureCycle Project), Taxable Series 2020C ("Series 2020C Bonds"), each series in the aggregate principal amount, bearing interest and maturing as shown in the table below.
+On October 7, 2020, the Southern Ohio Port Authority ("SOPA") issued certain revenue bonds ("Revenue Bonds") pursuant to an Indenture of Trust dated as of October 1, 2020 (as amended, restated, supplemented or otherwise modified from time to time, the "Indenture"), between SOPA and UMB Bank, N.A., as Trustee ("Trustee"), and loaned the proceeds from their sale to PureCycle: Ohio LLC ("PCO"), an Ohio limited liability company and indirect wholly-owned subsidiary of PCT, pursuant to a Loan Agreement dated as of October 1, 2020, between SOPA and PCO (as amended, restated, supplemented or otherwise modified from time to time, the "Loan Agreement"), to be used to (i) acquire, construct and equip the Ironton Facility (referred to within the Loan Agreement as the "Ohio Phase II Facility" and, together with the FEU (referred to within the Loan Agreement as the "Phase I Facility"), the "Project"); (ii) fund a debt service reserve fund for the Series 2020A Bonds; (iii) finance capitalized interest; and (iv) pay the costs of issuing the Revenue Bonds.
+The Revenue Bonds were offered in three series, including (i) Exempt Facility Revenue Bonds (PureCycle Project), Tax-Exempt Series 2020A ("Series 2020A Bonds"); (ii) Subordinate Exempt Facility Revenue Bonds (PureCycle Project), Tax-Exempt Series 2020B ("Series 2020B Bonds"); and (iii) Subordinated Exempt Facility Revenue Bonds (PureCycle Project), Taxable Series 2020C ("Series 2020C Bonds"), each series in the aggregate principal amount, bearing interest and maturing as shown in the table below.
 The Series 2020A Bonds were issued at a total discount of \$5.5 million.
 The discount is amortized over the term of the Revenue Bonds using the effective interest method.
 The purchase price of the Revenue Bonds was paid and immediately available to